alex-yung-github/trash_boat/README.md

 Extract all the items out of the trash_boat folder created within the trash_boat folder and then delete the old folder. (basically remove all the old items in the trash_boat folder and replace it with the new items cloned from the github repository)

+Then install all the dependencies in the requirements.txt folder.
+'''bash
+pip install -r requirements.txt command
+'''

 # Getting other Packages as Dependencies

 ## Installing the Camera Package.
 Note: Might vary depending on your camera